danielnathanson/Git_Clone/README.md

 - reset
 - merge

-This was a class project of mine and was created completely from scratch with ZERO starter code.
-Unfortunately, I cannot show the code that I wrote in this public repository because future students might find and copy it.
+This was a class project of mine and was created completely from scratch with no starter code.
+Unfortunately, I cannot show the code that I wrote in this public repository because future students might come across it.